puhach/2D-feature-tracking/README.md

 10      |  0        | 0             |  0    |14.6671|23.6705|3.60137|6.68117|
 Avg.    |  0        | 0             |  0    |14.5814|25.1353|3.53113|5.94584|

+We can notice that for some detectors the size of a keypoint is fixed, therefore the standard deviation of these keypoints is zero.

 ## MP.8 Performance Evaluation 2